ReactiveCocoa/ReactiveCocoa/Documentation/DesignGuidelines.md

 expected API contracts.

 #### Prefer writing operators that apply to both signals and producers

+Since any [signal operator can apply to signal producers](#signal-operators-can-be-lifted-to-apply-to-signal-producers), writing custom operators in terms of [`Signal`][Signals] means that [`SignalProducer`][Signal Producers] will get it “for free.”

+Even if the caller only needs to apply the new operator to signal producers at first, this generality can save time and effort in the future.

+Of course, some capabilities _require_ producers (for example, any retrying or repeating), so it may not always be possible to write a signal-based version instead.

 #### Compose existing operators when possible
 #### Forward error and interruption events
 #### Cancel work and clean up all resources in a disposable